hsf-training/hsf-training-ml-webpage/_episodes/12-Experimental_Data.md

 We first need to get the real experimental data.

 > ## Challenge to end all challenges
-> 1. Read data.csv like in the [Data Discussion lesson](https://hsf-training.github.io/hsf-training-ml-webpage/06-Data_Discussion/index.html)
+> 1. Read data.csv like in the [Data Discussion lesson](https://hsf-training.github.io/hsf-training-ml-webpage/06-Data_Discussion/index.html). data.csv is in the same file folder as the files we've used so far.
 > 2. Apply cut_lep_type and cut_lep_charge like in the [Data Discussion lesson](https://hsf-training.github.io/hsf-training-ml-webpage/06-Data_Discussion/index.html)
 > 3. Convert the data to a NumPy array, `X_data`, similar to the [Data Preprocessing lesson](https://hsf-training.github.io/hsf-training-ml-webpage/07-Data_Preprocessing/index.html).
 You may find the attribute `.values` useful to convert a pandas DataFrame to a Numpy array.
 > 4. Don't forget to transform using the scaler like in the [Data Preprocessing lesson](https://hsf-training.github.io/hsf-training-ml-webpage/07-Data_Preprocessing/index.html)